 How to Buy and Sell ETFs

-ETFs can be traded like the regular stocks through online brokers and traditional broker-dealers: Fidelity, E*Trade, Schwab, Interactive Brokers, or TDAmeritrade.
-An alternative to standard brokers are robo-advisors like Betterment and Wealthfront who make use of ETFs in their investment products.
-I use several brokerage companies to trade the stocks and ETFs.
+ETFs can be traded like regular stocks through online brokers and traditional broker-dealers: Fidelity, E*Trade, Schwab, Interactive Brokers, or TDAmeritrade.
+An alternative to standard brokers are Robo-advisors like Betterment and Wealthfront who make use of ETFs in their investment products.
+I use several brokerage companies to trade stocks and ETFs.

 Below are descriptions of some heavily-traded ETFs on the market.

 - SPDR S&P 500 (SPY): The oldest ETF that tracks the S&P 500 Index.
 Average volume 71 million shares.

 - iShares Russell 2000 (IWM): Tracks the Russell 2000 small-cap index.
 Average volume 19.4 million.